brandonhellman/webextension-create/packages/create-browser-ext-scripts/templates/README.md

-This project was bootstrapped with [Create Browser Ext](https://github.com/kadauchi/create-web-extension).
+This project was bootstrapped with [Create Web Extension](https://github.com/kadauchi/create-web-extension).

 ## Available Scripts